rethinkdb/horizon/docs/protocol.md

   }
 }
 ```
-* `collection` describes which table to operate on in the fusion database.
+* `collection` describes which table to operate on in the horizon database.
 * `order` orders the results according to an array of fields - optional.
   * The first argument is an array of field names, most-significant first.
   * The second argument determines which direction the results are sorted in.